📖 Documentation

 Mod Logs Tab

 Complete history of every mod action taken through the dashboard — bans, kicks, warns, suspensions, unsuspensions.
 Filter by action type.
-Shows target user, which staff member took the action, the reason given, and timestamp.
+Shows target user, which moderator took the action, the reason given, and timestamp.
 Export as CSV.
 Permanent record — cannot be edited or deleted.

 Alerts Tab